dhq-boiler/simple_inline_annotation_format/js/README.md

     - `"subj"`: The `id` of the subject denotation.
     - `"obj"`: The `id` of the object denotation.

-### Generating Relation Notation
+### Generating Relation Annotation

-The `generate` method can also create strings with relation notations from structured data.
+The `generate` method can also create strings with relation annotations from structured data.

 ```js
 import SimpleInlineTextAnnotation from 'simple-inline-text-annotation'